 Known for its rich flavor of the ethnic minorities in the northern mountainous region, Na Hang corn wine is a famous delicacy of Tuyen Quang province.
 Visitors can immediately see the image of a woman making wine when entering a traditional house.
 Na Hang leaf yeast is the main ingredient that creates the unique flavor of this wine.
 Shiitake mushrooms are one of 20 herbs used to make yeast, giving this wine its unique flavor.

-What to buy as a gift in Ha Giang?
+What to buy as a gift in Tuyen Quang?

-Ha Giang oranges are famous for their delicious ripe fruits with a distinct, sweet flavor that any visitor would want to bring back to relatives and friends.
+The old Ha Giang area (currently belong to Tuyen Quang province) oranges are famous for their delicious ripe fruits with a distinct, sweet flavor that any visitor would want to bring back to relatives and friends.

 Smoked sausage is made from half lean and half fat meat marinated with salt, sugar, MSG, white wine, ginger juice and a little bit of dried, crushed mac mat fruit marinated with the smell of smoke from the kitchen with a characteristic aroma that makes you remember it forever after eating it.